Managing and Using MariaDB Databases in ServBay

 11

-in the commands with the actual MariaDB version you have installed and are using.
+in the commands with the actual version of MariaDB that you have installed and are using.

 Configuring MariaDB

-ServBay offers a user-friendly graphical interface for modifying MariaDB configuration parameters, as well as direct editing of configuration files.
-Using ServBay’s GUI, you can easily adjust important settings like memory, cache, and connection limits to optimize MariaDB’s performance.
+ServBay offers a user-friendly graphical interface for modifying MariaDB configuration parameters and also supports direct editing of configuration files.
+With ServBay’s GUI, you can easily tune critical settings such as memory, cache, and connection limits to optimize MariaDB’s performance.

-For detailed steps on modifying and optimizing MariaDB configurations, please refer to ServBay's advanced settings documentation: Modify MariaDB Settings.
+For detailed steps on modifying and tuning MariaDB configurations, refer to ServBay's advanced settings documentation: Modifying MariaDB Settings.

 Connecting to MariaDB

-The MariaDB instance running in ServBay can be connected to in several ways, including via command-line clients and graphical management tools.
+MariaDB running within ServBay can be connected to in multiple ways by default, including via command-line clients or graphical management tools.

 Connecting via Command Line